LOADING

 ‘Torture to your soul.’

+One victim-survivor mentioned being “absolutely, absolutely damaged”; others characterized their reports as “lifestyles-ruining,” “hell on the earth” – “a nightmare …[that] destroyed everything”.
+Another, Anna, said: “it’s torture in your soul.”
 Others defined the consistent nature of the abuse, which is so regularly ongoing – the fabric stays “out there,” and there is the steady danger that it can be shared, viewed, and rediscovered.
 Each time this occurs, it’s skilled as a brand new abuse.
-Victim-survivors no longer communicated in phrases of a discrete “occasion” or “incident” that occurs after that is over.
+Victim-survivors no longer communicated in phrases of a discrete “occasion” or “incident” that happens after that is over.
 Rather, the abuse feels relentless and perpetual.
 As Anna stated: “There is no give up to it, there is no forestall, there’s no finale.”

 Catching up